 CGCC may conduct an investigation into the case.
 This investigation is different from a criminal investigation and both investigations may run concurrently.
-While the College does not have the authorization to impose sanctions as severe as the courts, its investigations are quicker, less invasive, and may result in the suspension/expulsion of a student.
+While the College does not have the authorization to impose sanctions as severe as the courts, its investigations are typically quicker, less invasive, and may provide relief unavailable from a court, such as suspension or expulsion of an accused student found responsible under these processes.